 CalculusLab is an "office hour pool".
-It is a space that will operate for twenty-five hours per week, every weekday, starting on September 2, 2014.
-It will always be staffed by several TAs and LAs (undergraduate Learning Assistants).
-Students from any calculus class can attend whenever it is open, to get assistance with homework, test preparation, etc. The room has a large capacity, and will be equipped with multiple black/white-boards, spaced out so that several separate groups of students can do board work simultaneously.
+It is a space that operates for twenty-five hours per week, every weekday, starting on September 1, 2015.
+It will always be staffed by several graduate TAs and undergraduate LAs (Learning Assistants).
+Students from any calculus class can attend whenever it is open, to get assistance with homework, test preparation, etc.